Redesigning the bonus engine

 Confident validation

 Before activating a campaign the users review the full promotion configuration in a structured confirmation layer.
 This final step allows users to verify that the promotion behaves as expected before launch.
-The validation screen displays key promotion details including eligibility rules, reward structure, deposit conditions, wagering requirements, and campaign timing.
+The validation screen displays key promotion details including eligibility rules, reward structure, deposit conditions, wagering requirements and campaign timing.